anacarolina-arellano/FirstVueApp/README.md

-###**PG20 T3 JavaScript Frameworks - A2: Routes, Controllers, Directives, Events**
+###**PG20 T3 JavaScript Frameworks - AA3: Running Client App**
 Submitted by: Ana Carolina Arellano
-Date: 07/06/2021
+Date: 24/06/2021
-Version: 2
+Version: 1
 ----------
 ####**Description of what the project does**
-This is the basic app of my Warehouse project.
-It contains the UI, navigation and the four main roles of the project: the customer, the inventory manager, the shipping picker and the sales.
-In order to achieve the goals for the app, I made use of Vue directives and event handlers.
+This is the final version of the Warehouse app that I developed during the term.
+It contains the UI, navigation, the four main roles of the project: the customer, the inventory manager, the shipping picker and the sales and retrieves data from the store.

+In order to achieve the goals of the app, I made use of Vuex's State, Actions, Mutations and Getters.
+I also created a local file that stored the information about the products in order to simulate the retrieval of data from an api.

 ####**Download/Install**
 ---------